csmith/chameth.com/content/posts/2024-12-06-simple-backups-restic-hetzner/index.md

 quota is only awarded when you pay the "base price", though, which is €4.99 a month.
 So basically it's €5 a month for 1TB of storage and enough egress to fully restore every single byte.
-That's better value than any VPS I can find, much cheaper tham Amazon S3, and about the same as [Backblaze B2](https://www.backblaze.com/cloud-storage).
+That's better value than any VPS I can find, much cheaper than Amazon S3, and about the same as [Backblaze B2](https://www.backblaze.com/cloud-storage).

 ### Getting them to work together